 Submitting files

-Threatray supports the submission and analysis of various file types and URLs, both through the user interface (UI) and the API.
-All submissions are private to your instance and not shared.
+Threatray supports the submission and analysis of multiple file types, URLs, and memory dumps, either through the user interface (UI) or the API.

 Dynamic and static file analysis

-Dynamic analysis involves executing the file within a sandbox environment.
-This method is recommended for all unknown files unless specific circumstances require static-only analysis (see below).
-For documents or scripts, dynamic analysis is mandatory, as static analysis is not provided for these file types.
+Dynamic analysis executes a file within a sandbox environment.
+This method is recommended for all unknown files, unless specific circumstances require static-only analysis (see below).
+For documents and scripts, dynamic analysis is mandatory, as static analysis is not available for these file types.

-Below is the submission dialogue for dynamic analysis.
-This dialogue includes standard options such as selecting the virtual machine, setting the analysis duration, and configuring timeout settings.
-More advanced options can be given to handle compound samples, calling DLL exports and giving optional command line arguments.
+The submission dialogue for dynamic analysis provides standard options such as selecting a virtual machine, setting the analysis duration, and configuring timeout settings.
+Advanced options are also available, including support for compound samples, DLL export calls, and optional command-line arguments.

 File types supported